 “Women realise that just because they are pregnant, it doesn’t mean that they should totally neglect their skin or their appearance,” she shares.
 “Most new mums are concerned about the changes their skin has undergone during pregnancy, in particular, pigmentation.
 They’re also concerned about weight gain and skin laxity.”

-Dr Georgia Lee, founder of TLC Lifestyle Practice and Dr Spa, says the new mums who consult her are interested in eliminating stretch marks, lightening the skin around their belly, armpits and bikini region, and losing the weight they gained while pregnant.
+Dr Georgia Lee, founder of TLC Lifestyle Practice, says the new mums who consult her are interested in eliminating stretch marks, lightening the skin around their belly, armpits and bikini region, and losing the weight they gained while pregnant.

 Wait a little longer